tBaxter/tango-capo/README.md

-capo
+tango-capo
 ====

-A very loose framework-y collection of css/javascript and template code I tend to always use.
+A django implementation of Capo: A very loose framework-y collection of css/javascript and template code I tend to always use.

 Includes stickit.js, a jQuery plugin that: